-There is also a more qualitative aspect of the insurance.
-Specifically, API3 and the dAPI user will agree on an insurance policy, which defines terms such as what a dAPI malfunction is and how damages are calculated.
-Kleros jurors will be using these policies as reference while deciding if an insurance claim is to be paid out.
-The specific terms are important regarding how insurance rates are to be determined.

-For example, insurance that covers any malfunction would be more expensive than insurance against downtime.
+There is also a more qualitative aspect of the service coverage.
+Specifically, API3 and the dAPI user will agree on an service coverage policy, which references defining terms such as what a dAPI malfunction is, requirements for a valid claim, and how damages are calculated.
+Kleros jurors will be using these policies and terms as reference while deciding if a service coverage claim is to be paid out.
+The specific terms are important regarding how service coverage rates are to be determined.
+For example, service coverage that covers any malfunction would be more expensive than service coverage against downtime.

 6.5.
-Scaling solutions and insurance
+Scaling solutions and service coverage